Yampa River Rafting

 The Yampa comes with fun rapid sections that are mostly Class II-III, including “Teepee Rapid” early in the trip, and “5 Springs” and “Big Joe” usually the second day.
 The biggest rapid on the Yampa River is a Class IV called “Warm Springs” which was formed in the 1960s after a huge landslide.
 After the Green River confluence, long splashy sections emerge through Split Mountain before the trip’s end.

 Because the Yampa River is free flowing, its rafting season is usually brief.
-The peak flows can be unpredictable, but usually land somewhere in the weeks of late May to early June.
+The peak flows can be unpredictable, but usually land somewhere in late May to early June.
 Water levels also fluctuate daily on the Yampa, so you never really know the exact CFS you’re going to get on a trip.

 The Sites & Camping

 There are multiple opportunities to hike along the Yampa River, including the panoramic views from Harding Hole, the archeological treasure trove at Mantle’s Cave, and in the geologic galleries of Echo Park.
-Some campsites will have opportunities to explore more, but mostly once you’re on the Green River portion of the trip.
+Some campsites will have opportunities to explore side canyons, but mostly once you’re on the Green River portion of the trip.

 Our Yampa River trips continue on the legacy of Adventure Bound River Expeditions, combined with the legendary customer service and expertise of Mild to Wild Rafting & Jeep tours.

 Payment & Cancellations